What is Radiation Cystitis?

 In the Community: Clinical Trial

-As of November '20, a clinical trial for hemorrhagic cystitis testing a new experimental drug is open for enrollment for qualifying patients at sites in the Pittsburgh, PA and Detroit, MI areas.
+A clinical trial for hemorrhagic cystitis testing a new drug product is open for enrollment for qualifying patients at sites in the Pittsburgh, PA and Detroit, MI areas.

 The title of the trial is: A Multicenter, Dose-Ranging, Placebo-Controlled Trial Evaluating the Safety, Tolerability and Efficacy of LP-10 in Subjects With Refractory Moderate to Severe Hemorrhagic Cystitis.
 To learn more, including inclusion/exclusion criteria, see the ClinicalTrials.gov entry in the link below.
 ClinicalTrials.gov Identifier: NCT03129126.